pereiramemo/metagenomic_pipelines/README.md

 # Metagenomic pipelines
-This repository contains the code to preprocess and quality check metagenomic data.
+This repository contains the scripts used to preprocess and quality-check metagenomic data: `preprocess_pipeline.sh` and `quality_check.R`, written in Bash and R, respectively.

 # Repository structure